 But you’ve got to do it right: a bad goal will end in failure and demotivation.
 I’ll quickly guide you through the process of setting author goals below.

 1. Your Vision – Where Do You Want to Be?

 This is the destination.
-Close your eyes and visualise yourself achieving this.
-You might be seeing Amazon’s orange ‘bestseller’ banner next to your name, or a certain amount of cash in the bank, or maybe even just great reviews.
+Close your eyes and visualize yourself achieving this.
+You might see Amazon’s orange ‘bestseller’ banner next to your name, a certain amount of cash in the bank, or maybe even just great reviews.
 This is your top-level vision.
-Don't worry how far you are from it today; this is your destination and every step you take needs to get you closer to it.
+Don't worry how far you are from it today; this is your destination, and every step you take needs to get you closer to it.
 Dare to dream – this is the fun bit.
 Now think about why this is so important to you.
 There will be ups and downs on the journey ahead, so it’s good to remind yourself why this matters.